Looking for a unique destination that remains largely undiscovered by the tourist crowd?

 During your stay, you can hike into the mountains, walk along the shores of the lake, or go horse riding.

-You can reach Kockhor from Karakol by taking a bus from the Long Distance Bus Station directly to Kochkor.
-Buses leave around 9am.
+How to get there: First get to Kockhor by taking a bus from Kochkor’s Long Distance Bus Station.
+A bus leaves daily at 9am.
 It’s also possible to get to Kochkor from the Bishkek Western Bus Station.

 It’s also an option to organise to horse ride to the yurt camp or even hike.

 After your visit to Song Kul, there’s a couple of options.
-You can head down to Naryn from Kochkor and organise to go see the 15th century stone caravaneseri (traveller’s inn) of Tash Rabat and more lakes; return to Bishkek and head to Osh via plane (flights cost between $80-$100 AUD) or marshrutka (the trip takes about 13 hours); or head down to more mountains at Arslanbob.
+You can head down to Naryn from Kochkor via marshrutka or shared taxi and see the 15th century stone caravaneseri (traveller’s inn) of Tash Rabat and more lakes; return to Bishkek and head to Osh via plane (flights cost between $80-$100 AUD) or marshrutka (the trip takes about 13 hours); or head down to more mountains at Arslanbob.

 Osh is Kyrgyzstan’s second biggest city – but usually the attraction is not in the city itself but the many fabulous hiking opportunities around it.
 Osh is also a popular jumping off point into Tajikistan, China or Uzbekistan.